Samuel Byck

 Samuel Joseph Byck (January 30, 1930 – February 22, 1974) was an American hijacker and attempted assassin.
-On February 22, 1974, he attempted to hijack a plane flying out of Baltimore/Washington International Airport, intending to crash into the White House in the hopes of killing President Richard Nixon.
-During the incident, Byck killed a policeman and a pilot, but was shot and wounded by another policeman before committing suicide.
+On February 22, 1974, he attempted to hijack a plane flying out of Baltimore/Washington International Airport, intending to crash into the White House in the hopes of killing U.S. President Richard Nixon.
+In fact, Byck killed a policeman and a pilot, but was shot and wounded by another policeman before committing suicide.

 Early life

 Born to poor Jewish parents in South Philadelphia, Byck dropped out of high school in the ninth grade in order to support his impoverished family.
 He enlisted in the U.S. Army in 1954 and was honorably discharged in 1956.
 He married shortly thereafter, and fathered four children.

 Background

-In 1972, Byck began to suffer from severe bouts of depression after his wife divorced him and several job-related financial failures.
+In 1972, Byck began to suffer from severe bouts of depression after his wife divorced him and he had several job-related financial failures.
 He admitted himself to a psychiatric ward, for a two-month stay.
 Byck began to harbor the belief that the Nixon administration was conspiring to oppress the poor.

 Byck came to the notice of the Secret Service in 1972, when he threatened Nixon, whom he had resented since the Small Business Administration had turned down his loan application.
-Byck had also sent tape recordings to various other public figures including scientist Jonas Salk, Senator Abraham Ribicoff of Connecticut, and composer Leonard Bernstein; and had tried to join the Black Panthers.
+Byck had also sent tape recordings to various Jewish public figures (including scientist Jonas Salk, Senator Abraham Ribicoff of Connecticut, and composer Leonard Bernstein) and had tried to join the Black Panthers.
 The Secret Service considered Byck to be harmless, and no action was taken at that time.